 When I get a sore throat, I always find a cup of tea with some honey very soothing.
 But thanks to my proper Western scientific conditioning, I always assumed that the restorative power of honey was mostly in my head.
 Sure, it tastes good and has a pleasant texture that coats my irritated throat, but it’s practically pure sugar, after all.
 What good could it possibly do me other than diminishing my perception of discomfort for a few minutes?
-So I’ve been content in my belief that honey is little more than a tasty placebo.
+So for years I was content in my belief that honey is little more than a tasty placebo.
 Now, ironically enough, my convictions are being challenged, as researchers are turning up new evidence of honey’s medical benefits left and right.

 Historically, honey has been used as a folk remedy in cultures around the world for millennia.
 It has been prescribed informally as a cure for smallpox, baldness, eye diseases, and indigestion.
 It’s even been used as a contraceptive.
 As with most natural “cures” unsupported by scientific studies, I sort of chuckle and sigh when I read about things like this—honey may be a silly substitute for real medicine, but at least it’s not bloodletting.
 However, in this case, the bees may have the last laugh.
 It turns out that honey’s properties make it a surprisingly effective cure-all.
 Or, let’s say, cure-much.
+(PDF link)

 Bee Fruitful and Multiply

 Honey’s salutary effects stem primarily from its antimicrobial properties.
 Most bacteria and other microorganisms cannot grow or reproduce in honey.
 I found this quite surprising, because all things being equal, bacteria love sugar.
 Honey contains around 40% fructose and 30% glucose—among other sugars—making it seemingly a great treat for microbes.
 However, honey is also somewhat acidic, and acids prevent the growth of some bacteria.
 More importantly, honey does not provide the water and oxygen needed to support bacterial growth.
-Although honey contains a fair amount of water, it’s supersaturated with sugar—meaning the water is not available to the microorganisms.
+Although honey contains a fair amount of water, it’s supersaturated with sugar, meaning the water is not available to the microorganisms.

 So what happens when you dilute honey with water—the bacteria just multiply like crazy, right?
 Well…yes and no. Amazingly enough, diluted honey supports the growth of bacteria that are helpful to humans while killing off dangerous strains.
 Some microorganisms do indeed flourish in a dilute solution of honey—such as the yeast used to ferment it into mead.
 Also, certain types of beneficial bacteria that live in the human intestines and aid digestion do well in a mixture of honey and water.
 But honey also contains a substance called glucose oxidase.
 When combined with water and oxygen, glucose oxidase forms gluconic acid and hydrogen peroxide—the very same stuff you probably have in your medicine cabinet right now.
 This means that diluted honey can serve as an excellent antiseptic, while being far less likely than ordinary hydrogen peroxide to harm already-damaged tissue.